Fuel pump for cars produced before 1988

 - 8 - electrical terminals;

-1. On pre-1988 models, remove the sensor (see fig. Details of the fuel tank of cars produced before 1988) fuel level similar to models with carburetor engines (cm. pp. 1–5 subsection 6.1.9).
+1. On models produced before 1988, remove the sensor (see Fig. Fuel tank parts for cars produced before 1988) fuel level is similar to models with carburetor engines (see paragraphs 1–5 of subsection 6.1.9).
 Remove the pump from the tank through the hole for the fuel level sensor.

-2. Install the pump in reverse order.
-When installing, make sure that the rubber pads of the pump fit on the pins of the bracket located at the bottom of the tank, and the spring holders snap into place.
+2. Install the pump in the reverse order.
+When installing, make sure that the rubber pads of the pump are positioned on the pins of the bracket located on the bottom of the tank, and that the spring holders snap into place.

-3. On models since 1988 to remove the pump (see fig. Details of the fuel tank of cars manufactured after 1988) special tool required (VAG 3214).
-Turn the pump 15 mm to the left with it and pull it out of the tank together with the holder, disconnecting the fuel line and electrical wires.
+3. On models produced since 1988, to remove the pump (see Fig. Fuel tank parts for cars produced after 1988) a special tool (VAG 3214) is required.
+Turn the pump 15 mm to the left and pull it out of the tank together with the holder, disconnecting the fuel line and electrical wires.

-4. Install the pump in the tank so that the mark on the holder (see fig. Fuel pump since 1988) matches the first mark on the fuel tank as shown in the figure.
-Fix the pump by turning it with a special tool so that the mark on the holder coincides with the second mark on the fuel tank.
+4. Install the pump into the tank so that the mark on the holder (see Fig. Fuel pump since 1988) coincides with the first mark on the fuel tank, as shown in the figure.
+Fix the pump by turning it with a special device so that the mark on the holder coincides with the second mark on the fuel tank.